 Garden Leave Letter Example

-There are a few key things to include in a garden leave letter from a company to an employee, all of which are incorporated into the example shared below.
+A company should include a few key things in a garden leave letter to an employee, all of which the example below incorporates.

 Subject: Notice of Garden Leave for [Employee’s Name]